martynas199/EliteBooker-backend/docs/Beautician-Image-Upload.md

 1. **Automatic Old Image Deletion**: When uploading a new image, the old image is automatically deleted from Cloudinary
 2. **Temporary File Cleanup**: Temporary files are always cleaned up, even on error
-3. **Cloudinary Organization**: Images are uploaded to the `beauticians` folder
+3. **Cloudinary Organization**: Images are uploaded to the `specialists` folder
 4. **Metadata Storage**: Width, height, and public_id are stored for future use

 ## Frontend Integration

 The frontend uses a two-step process:

-1. **Save Beautician**: Create/update beautician without image
+1. **Save Beautician**: Create/update specialist without image
 2. **Upload Image**: If a new image was selected, upload it separately

-This ensures the beautician is saved even if image upload fails.
+This ensures the specialist is saved even if image upload fails.

 See `src/admin/pages/Staff.jsx` for implementation example.